Dedupe enables you to identify and merge large quantities of duplicate records in both standard and custom CRM objects.

 - Child Object Selection: Select which child objects will be included in your merge.
 Learn more about Child Object Selection.

 Select the Use field rules checkbox to override specific fields from your Winner record with field values from the other records inside each duplicate group that you want to merge into the winning record.
+Learn how to create and apply field rules.

 - For example, you can choose to update a specific field such as Name with the newest record, even if all other fields are updated with Most Recently Modified according to your Winner Rule.